McGregor South Africa – Where to Eat, What to do

 This Getaway Magazine Blog post offers some great Dining out information!
 “Places to Eat & Stay in McGregor”

-The Monster Munch Food Truck is a popular new attraction in McGregor – rolling in to our village for an evening or two during the week (this will be updated once we know set evenings), enjoy beef, chicken and veggie burgers and wraps, etc. Usually sited near our Tourism office from 6pm to 8.30pm.
+The Monster Munch Food Truck is a popular attraction in McGregor – rolling in to our village on a Tuesday evening – 5.30pm – 7.30pm.
+Enjoy beef, chicken and veggie burgers and wraps, etc. Next to the Tourism office.

-Our wonderful local McGregor Tourism Office has full information on all the restaurants and cafes in McGregor.
+Our local McGregor Tourism Office has up to date information on all the restaurants and cafes in McGregor.
 Visit their website for info.
 “Where to Eat”.

 What to do when visiting our beautiful village of McGregor South Africa